Dakar: Notable sites

 Other landmarks of the city include the medina quarter located in Médina commune.
-Médina is originally built as a township for local populace during the French colonial-era.
-Today it is a traditional commercial center packed with tailors' shops.
+Médina is originally built as a township for local populace during the French colonial era.
+Today, it is a traditional commercial center packed with tailors' shops.
 The most notable street market is Soumbédioune, which is also a major tourist attraction.
 The quarter also houses Dakar Grand Mosque at the heart of the commune, which is built in 1964 and one of the prominent landmarks of the city.

-Dakar is flanked by two small islands, Île de N'Gor and Île de Gorée.
-The former is on the northern shore of N'Gor commune with beaches providing attractions such as surfing.
+Dakar is flanked by four small islands, île de Yoff, Île de N'Gor, Îles de la Madeleine and Île de Gorée. Île de N'Gor is on the northern shore of N'Gor commune, with beaches providing attractions such as surfing.
 N'Gor commune also has other popular beach resorts such as Plage de N'Gor. Île de Gorée, formerly a slave island, is today a UNESCO World Heritage Site which preserves the colonial era architectures and facilities.
-The notable places on the island is Gorée Memorial which is a memorial for the slaves, and the House of Slaves which is a museum dedicated to the Atlantic slave trade.
+Some notable places on the island include the Gorée Memorial, which is a memorial for the slaves, and the House of Slaves, which is a museum dedicated to the Atlantic slave trade.
 Today, the island is also hosting the art scene of the hundreds of local artists who line up their works at the outdoor exhibitions.

 Some other notable places include Layen Mausoleum which entombs the founder of the Layene Sufi tariqa, Palais Présidentiel which is the seat of the government constructed in 1907, Place de l'Indépendance which is the central square of Dakar, Dakar Cathedral, and Cheikh Anta Diop University also known as the University of Dakar, which was established in 1957.

 Places of worship

-Among the places of worship, there are predominantly Muslim mosques.
-There are also Christian churches and temples : Roman Catholic Archdiocese of Dakar (Catholic Church), Assemblies of God, Universal Church of the Kingdom of God.
+The most common places of worship in Dakar are Muslim mosques.
+There are also Christian churches: Roman Catholic Archdiocese of Dakar (Catholic Church), Assemblies of God, Universal Church of the Kingdom of God.

 Dakar was selected as the Capital of Islamic Culture for African Region for the year 2007 by the Islamic Educational, Scientific and Cultural Organization (ISESCO), honoring its Islamic heritage.
-ISESCO and its parent organization Organization of Islamic Cooperation (OIC) have held several regional and international conferences in the city, best known for adoption of Dakar Declaration in 1991 which aimed at fostering the cooperation between the member states.
+ISESCO and its parent organization Organization of Islamic Cooperation (OIC) have held several regional and international conferences in the city, best known for adoption of Dakar Declaration in 1991, which aimed at fostering cooperation between the member states.
 Dakar is also known as the birthplace of the Layene Brotherhood, a Sufi tariqa founded by Seydina Mouhammadou Limamou Laye in 1883 at the commune of Yoff.
-Seydina is buried in the Layen Mausoleum which is among the major landmarks of Dakar.
-Today, Layene Brotherhood is consisted mostly of the Lebou people, and based in the Cap-Vert area.
-It is also the third biggest Sufi order in Senegal.
+Seydina is buried in the Layen Mausoleum, which is among the major landmarks of Dakar.
+Today, Layene Brotherhood is consisted mostly of the Lebou people and based in the Cap-Vert area.
+It is also the third-biggest Sufi order in Senegal.

-Prominent worshiping sites for Muslims in Dakar include the Grand Mosque of Dakar, built in 1964, which is situated at Allée Pape Gueye Fall of Medina, the Mosque of the Divinity, constructed in 1973, situated in Ouakam, with the characteristic triangular windows, and Omarienne Mosque with minarets topped by green orbs.
+Prominent worshiping sites for Muslims in Dakar include the Grand Mosque of Dakar, built in 1964, which is situated at Allée Pape Gueye Fall of Medina, the Mosque of Divinity, constructed in 1973, situated in Ouakam, with the characteristic triangular windows, and Omarienne Mosque with minarets topped by green orbs.